Hallil/SN-Quiz-Console/README.md

 Place your vragen.txt file in the same published folder if it isn’t included (it must be included) Double-click SN-Quiz-Console.exe to start the quiz!

+For questions with multiple answers, enter the letters in chronological order without spaces.

 📝 Example Question File Format
 Question: What is the primary purpose of the HR Service Portal?
 A. Allow employees to submit tickets